Emmjeyyyy/Emmjeyyyy/README.md

 ---

 ## 💻 About Me
-- 🌱 I’m currently learning advanced JavaScript, React, and game development
+- 🌱 I’m currently learning Laravel, React, and Three.js for web and interactive 3D development
-- 🎮 I love creating small games and interactive experiences
+- 🎮 I love creating small game projects and interactive experiences
 - ⚡ I have a habit of turning bugs into features

 ---